AmeriCorps Members are Getting Things Done in Mississippi

 Volunteer Mississippi awards AmeriCorps State grants to organizations throughout the state addressing Mississippi’s greatest needs.
 AmeriCorps (AC) programs offer individuals a unique opportunity to improve communities through service.
 State-administered AmeriCorps programs offer skills training, continuing education and other benefits that enable members to better serve local needs while gaining valuable work experience.

-AmeriCorps members devote a year of their lives to make a difference; they’re serving in schools and after-school programs as tutors and mentors, providing resources and nutritional education to address food security issues and healthy living lifestyles, cultivating school gardens, providing independent skills training to individuals with disabilities enabling them to remain living independently or transition into independent living, completing 12 rehabilitations of energy efficient affordable homes, and connecting veterans and family members of active military personnel to available resources.
+AmeriCorps members devote a year of their lives to make a difference; they’re serving in schools and after-school programs as tutors and mentors, providing resources and nutritional education to address food security issues and healthy living lifestyles, cultivating school gardens, completing 20 rehabilitations of affordable homes, and connecting veterans and family members of active military personnel to available resources.
 Members create lasting change by recruiting local leaders and volunteers, and training them to enact change in their own neighborhoods.

-In the 2014-2015 program year 544 AmeriCorps members serving in 12 programs to Get Things Done for Mississippi:
+In the 2015-2016 program year, 500 AmeriCorps members are serving in 10 programs to Get Things Done for Mississippi: